FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 1.12 This book doesn't cover X, and it covers Y too quickly

 There is only so much I can cover, in a certain level of detail, and fit it into a book.
-As it is, this book is pretty robust and long, and at the practical limit of how long it could be, at about 120,000 words and 500 pages.
+As it is, this book is pretty robust at the practical limit of how long it could be, at about 120,000 words and 500 pages.
 If you want or need more, start by reading the references cited, or encourage me to write a follow-on book.
-Every reader is different, so it is impossible to make the perfect book for everyone.

 1.13 This book covers things I already know - or covers things too simply

 Every reader is different, coming to the book with different existing knowledge.
 If some things seem basic for you, I guarantee there is still plenty of material to learn, nuances to conquer, plus the additional references.
-Also, part of my goal is to break extremely complex legal areas into simple components, so maybe things seem simple on the surface.
-Just don't forget to explore further layers of complexity.
-Every reader is different, so it is impossible to make the perfect book for everyone.
+Also, part of my goal is to break extremely complex legal areas into simple components, so maybe things seem simple on the surface, whereas some other law books might start with the complex.

 1.14 Wow, you took complex topics and concepts and simplified them nicely, and also showed the path to deeper learning